 Let $\cX\cong \bR^{1,p}$ denote a $(p+1)$-dimensional Minkowski spacetime, for $p\in \bN$.
 Thus, $\cX$ is a real vector space equipped with a metric tensor which is a symmetric nondegenerate bilinear form $\cX\times \cX\to \bR$ with signature $(1,p)$.
 The bilinear form gives rise to a volume form on $\cX$, which we denote by $\text{dvol}_\cX\in \Omega^{p+1}(\cX)$.
 For regions of spacetime $X_1,X_2\subset \cX$, we write

 if one cannot travel from $X_1$ to $X_2$ on a future-directed timelike or lightlike curve.
 We have the set species $\cX^{(-)}$ given by

 \begin{remark} If $p=0$, or we just take the time components, then the space of configurations \hbox{$\lambda:I\to \cX$} (we do not require injectivity) modulo translations of $\cX$ is the (essentialized) braid arrangement over $I$.
 This configuration space is a tropical algebraic torus, so we may take the toric compactification with respect to the braid arrangement fan, denoted $\bT \Sigma$, giving the tropical version of the Losev-Manin moduli space \cite{losevmanin}.
-The boundary at infinity consists of limiting configurations where points are separated by infinite times.
-Compositions are identified with boundary configurations as follows, e.g. the composition $(12,3)$ is the configuration where $1$ and $2$ coincide, with an infinite time separating them from $3$.
+The boundary at infinity consists of would-be limiting configurations where points are separated by infinite times.
+Compositions may be identified with limiting configurations as follows, e.g. the composition $(12,3)$ is the configuration where $1$ and $2$ coincide, with an infinite time separating them from $3$.
 Then a natural Hopf monoidal structure\footnote{\ in the sense of \cite[Section 4.3]{aguiar2013hopf}} on $\bT\Sigma$ induces the structure of $\Sig$, see \cite[Introduction]{norledge2019hopf}. \end{remark}

 For simplicity, we restrict ourselves to the Klein-Gordan real scalar field on $\cX$.
 Therefore, let $E\to \cX$ be a smooth real vector bundle over $\cX$ with one-dimensional fibers.
-An (off-shell) \emph{field configuration} $\Phi$ is a smooth section of $E\to \cX$,
+An (off-shell) \emph{field configuration} $\Phi$ is a smooth section of the bundle $E\to \cX$,